broques91/twitter-sentiment-analysis/README.md

 ## Setup

 - Clone the repo
-- After obtaining your set of Twitter API key and secret, you have to set those in the secret.ini file :
+- After obtaining your set of Twitter API keys and tokens, you have to set those in the secret.ini file :

 ```
 [twitter]